CSU Music Education Masters students recognized for their Kodály method work

 Dominick Van Orman

-M.M.
-Kodály Major Dominick Van Orman picturedThis past summer Dominick Van Orman worked alongside O.A.K.E.’s Western Division hosting the 50th International Kodály Symposium (IKS) held in Los Angeles, California.
-Along with Ashley Cosens and other members of the Sierra Nevada Associations of Kodály Educators, Van Orman served as a co-chair of the Grants and Fundraising Committee.
+In Summer 2023, Dominick Van Orman worked alongside O.A.K.E.'s Western Division, hosting the 50th International Kodály Symposium (IKS) held in Los Angeles, California.
+Along with Ashley Cosens and other members of the Sierra Nevada Associations of Kodály Educators, Van Orman was co-chair of the Grants and Fundraising Committee.

-Through his time with Colorado Kodály Institute at CSU, the IKS operating committee, and time spent with his own students and professional colleagues in Northern Nevada, Van Orman is impressed with how Kodály brings people together through music and experiences.
+Through his time with the Colorado Kodály Institute at CSU, the IKS operating committee, and time spent with his own students and professional colleagues in Northern Nevada, Van Orman is impressed with how Kodály brings people together through music and experiences.

 He said, "Kodály to me means community.
 I am blessed to have crossed paths with so many amazing people thanks to Kodály, and I cannot wait for more to come."